Vidhi0420/EC25I2010_MaRS_arduino_projects/Q3-Reaction-Time-Tester/README.md

 To measure human reaction time.

 COMPONENTS USED:
-Arduino Uno
+Arduino Uno,
-LED
+LED,
-Push Button
+Push Button,
-Connecting Wires
+Connecting Wires.

 WORKING:
 The system waits for a random amount of time using a delay or timing logic.